 In 2010, we added Women in Nonviolence (WIN®) to reflect our expansion of women offering mentoring services to girls.

 In 2011 we changed our name to Nonviolence Works to better reflect an agency that served men and women, families and youth.
 Mentoring youth was our largest program until we started the Gang Resistance is Positive (GRIP) in 2009.
 Both programs rely on positive collaboration with schools.

 The years 2011 and 2012 were devoted substantially to reorganizing for sustainability.
 In 2011, at the urging of the school officials, we began a therapeutic after-school program for elementary students called Familia y Mundo.
 We also supported the alternative program for high school students and then accepted the administration of The Nonviolence Center for middle school students.
 Our programs serving youth expanded into the summer with a Familia y Mundo summer camp and a Nonviolence Center outdoors program.

 In the 2015-2016 school year, Nonviolence Works served over 380 students in GRIP, 120 youth in Familia y Mundo and the FyM summer camp, and 225 students in school-based counseling, as well as ongoing support to the Juvenile Detention Center.
 We also served adults and families — 20 families in the Supervised Visitation program, and more than 260 adults in a variety of group and individual counseling models.

 When the 2016-17 school year began with a severe cut in counseling services for the schools, Nonviolence Works responded by placing clinicians in all the schools and working to identify funding for individual clients.

-In November 2018, Nonviolence Works, Inc. renamed itself Taos Behavioral Health to better reflect its services to New Mexicans of all ages.
+In November 2018, Nonviolence Works, Inc. launched a program called Taos Behavioral Health to better reflect its services to New Mexicans of all ages.
 (Here is the press release announcing our name change.)
 Our goal is to help individuals heal, grow and empower themselves through one-on-one, family, and group therapy.